Small Business SEO guide – Black Hat vs White Hat SEO

 Some examples of outreach link building include writing guest blog posts, submitting your website to vital directories, and asking a blogger to review a product of yours.

-3. Utilize Video Opportunities
+3. Utilise Video Opportunities

 You’ll also want to create quality content in a variety of forms besides the written word.